 - all this is accompanied by an increase in temperature .

 Microscopic examination of the blood shows who the blood cells have changed in size, there is polychromasia and a violation in the activity of red blood cells.
-This period, although accompanied by many unpleasant conditions, is still not a threat to the life of the dog.
-Most of the diseased animals are cured at this stage, but sometimes the ailment goes to a more serious - subclinical form.
+This period, although accompanied by many unpleasant conditions, is still not life threatening for the dog.
+Most of the diseased animals are cured precisely in this stage, but sometimes the ailment nevertheless passes into a more serious subclinical form.

-- The second stage.
-At this stage the animal looks quite healthy.
-Disease bacteria are located inside the spleen cells, and diagnostic examination often reveals an increase in this organ - splenomegaly.
-This stage is protracted and can last from a couple months to several years.
-To reveal anaplasmosis in this form is difficult, for this, in the first place, it is necessary to take a blood test.
-As a result, the presence of thrombocytopenia (reduced platelet count) will be indicated, as well as an increased number of globulins.
+- Second stage.
+At this stage, the animal looks quite healthy.
+Pathogenic bacteria are located inside the cells of the spleen, and diagnostic examination often reveals an increase in this organ - splenomegaly.
+This stage is protracted and can last from a couple of months to several years.
+It is difficult to identify anaplasmosis in this form, for this, first of all, a blood test is necessary.
+As a result, the presence of thrombocytopenia (low platelet count), as well as an increased number of globulins, will be indicated.

-- The third stage.
-This stage signals that the disease has passed into a chronic form.
-Thrombocytopenia develops so much that most of the diseased dogs experience severe bleeding.
-Among the main signs of the appearance on the body of multiple hematomas, urine appears blood, very often the blood goes nose.
+- Third stage.
+This stage signals that the disease has become chronic.
+Thrombocytopenia develops so that most of the affected dogs develop severe bleeding.
+Among the main signs, multiple hematomas appear on the body, blood appears in urine, and very often the blood goes through the nose.

-Naturally, it is important, as early as possible, to identify the disease and for its recognition help diagnosis.
+Naturally, it is important, as early as possible, to identify the disease and diagnosis will help to recognize it.

 Diagnosis of anaplasmosis in dogs

-This disease refers to those ailments that are extremely difficult to diagnose only when assessing the clinical picture and external symptoms.
-If the veterinarian has the slightest doubt about the accuracy of the diagnosis, a number of procedures are prescribed.
-Effective results in the case of anaplasmosis can be obtained by submitting an enzyme immunoassay (briefly - ELISA) and evaluating the PCR - polymerase chain reaction.
+This disease refers to those ailments that are extremely difficult to diagnose only by assessing the clinical picture and external signs.
+If the veterinarian has even the slightest doubt about the accuracy of the diagnosis, a number of procedures are prescribed.
+Effective results in the case of anaplasmosis can be obtained by passing an enzyme-linked immunosorbent assay (briefly - ELISA) and evaluating the PCR - polymerase chain reaction.

-At the peak of the disease for a professional, it is not difficult to examine pathogens through a microscope.
-Only comprehensive diagnostic measures can help to find out what caused the disease.
-But even here mistakes are possible, because by means of ticks another infection is transmitted that has a similarity to anaplasmosis in dogs - pyroplasmosis.
-Even the listed methods do not always distinguish, what for an illness at a dog.
+At the peak of the development of the disease, it will not be difficult for a professional to examine the causative agents of the disease through a microscope.
+Only comprehensive diagnostic measures can help determine what caused the disease.
+But even here mistakes are possible, because by means of ticks another infection is transmitted that resembles anaplasmosis in dogs - pyroplasmosis.
+Even the above methods do not always distinguish what kind of illness the dog has.

-Differential diagnostics in this case consists in evaluating the reaction of the animal's organism to the prescribed treatment.
-If the therapy against pyroplasmosis does not improve the dog, then apply the treatment against anaplasm.
+Differential diagnosis in this case consists in assessing the response of the animal to the prescribed treatment.
+If the dog does not feel better during therapy against pyroplasmosis, then treatment against anaplasma is used.

-Often, dogs are infected with two types of bacterial infection simultaneously, and then therapy is applied directly from two pathogens.
+Often, dogs become infected simultaneously with two types of bacterial infection, and then therapy is applied immediately from two pathogens.

-Therapy of anaplasmosis, as well as with similar infections, which carry the tick (for example, tick-borne barreliosis, erlichiosis) is the administration of a drug-antibiotic Doxycycline.
-Many infected pets undergo a one-month course of this remedy.
+Therapy of anaplasmosis, as well as with similar infections transmitted by a tick (for example, tick-borne barreliosis, ehrlichiosis), consists in taking the antibiotic Doxycycline.
+Many infected pets undergo a monthly course of this remedy.

-If the treatment of anaplasmosis in a dog is prescribed in a timely manner, the pet gets rid of unpleasant symptoms on the first day, less often two days after the start of taking the antibiotic.
-In this case, veterinarians give very positive predictions for the further condition of the animal.
+If the treatment of anaplasmosis in a dog is prescribed in a timely manner, then the pet gets rid of unpleasant symptoms in the first day, less often two days after the start of taking the antibiotic.
+In this case, veterinarians give very positive forecasts for the further state of the animal.

-But even with a significant improvement in the clinical picture, there are certain difficulties in ascertaining whether there is an infection in the body or not, are present.
-If the dog no longer produces antibodies against β-staphylococci, then there are no pathogens left in the body.
+But even with a significant improvement in the clinical picture, there are certain difficulties in figuring out whether there is an infection in the body or not, are present.
+If the dog no longer produces antibodies against β-staphylococci, then there are no pathogenic bacteria left in the body.

-It will not work out with the help of the blood test, because even if it is fully recovered, it can give positive results.
-It is because of this uncertainty that doctors often take care of themselves and prescribe a second course of drugs so that the analysis gives a negative answer.
+It will not work out with a blood test, because even in the event of a complete recovery, it can give positive results.
+It is precisely because of such uncertainty that doctors often secure themselves and prescribe a second course of drugs so that the analysis gives a negative answer.

 Preventive actions against anaplasmosis

-Naturally, every owner of the dog wants, if possible, to protect his pet from such unpleasant diseases.
+Naturally, each owner of the dog wants, as far as possible, to protect his pet from such unpleasant diseases.
 How can this be done?

-At once it is necessary to specify, that the preventive vaccine against anaplasmosis in dogs does not exist.
+Immediately it is worth clarifying that a preventive vaccine against anaplasmosis in dogs does not exist.
 Therefore, it is necessary to resort to other methods.
-To this end, long-acting agents with repellent properties are used that repel insects, including ticks.
+For these purposes, long-acting products with repellent properties that repel insects, including ticks, are used.
 By the way, they are well tolerated by animals.
-You can buy special drops, impregnated with substances collar.
-Modern means can not only scare away, but also destroy the tick.
+You can purchase special drops soaked in collar substances.
+Modern tools can not only scare off, but also destroy the tick.

 Recommendations of specialists and features of the disease

-Experienced breeders and veterinarians can give some useful advice, which should listen to the novice breeders:
+Experienced breeders and veterinarians can give some useful tips that newbie breeders should consider:

-- It is not necessary to wait for the season of mites, to treat the pet by special means better two or three weeks before it.
-Also do not forget to repeat these manipulations from time to time.
-On the terms of re-processing, there is information on the preparations themselves and products.
+- No need to wait for the tick season, it is better to treat the pet with special tools two to three weeks before it.
+Also, do not forget to repeat these manipulations from time to time.
+On the timing of re-processing there is information on the preparations themselves and the products.

-- After the walk it is necessary to examine the dog for presence on the skin and in the wool of insects, rapid detection of the tick significantly reduces the risks of complications.
-In general, the mite does not immediately suck in to the skin and infection occurs, it is long enough - 12-16 hours can only get to the site of the bite.
+- After walking, it is necessary to examine the dog for the presence of insects on the skin and in the hair, and quick detection of the tick significantly reduces the risk of complications.
+In general, the tick does not immediately attach to the skin and infection occurs, it is long enough - 12-16 hours can only get to the site of the bite.

-- To remove the insect bite, with a certain skill, it is possible and at home, using for this purpose a special device in the form of a hook.
-But if there is no experience, it is better to seek help from a vet clinic.
-Sometimes timely assistance can not only save the dog from the trouble of the disease, but also save lives.
+- It is possible to remove a biting insect, with a certain dexterity, at home, using a special device in the form of a hook for these purposes.
+But if there is no experience, it is better to seek help at a veterinary clinic.
+Sometimes timely assistance can not only save the dog from the troubles of the disease, but also save a life.

-Doctors warn that mites are carriers of many diseases, and one such small insect can infect a pet with several infections at once.
-Naturally, if anaplasmosis occurs with erlichiosis or another similar disease, and not one, the prognosis may be disappointing.
+Doctors warn that ticks are carriers of many diseases, and one such small insect can infect a pet with several infections at once.
+Naturally, if anaplasmosis will occur with ehrlichiosis or another similar ailment, and not one, then the prognosis may be disappointing.

-The risks of infection increase during walks in the area with high vegetation, grass and shrubs are a favorite place for ticks.
+The risks of infection increase during walks in areas with high vegetation, grass and shrubs are a favorite place for ticks.

-Can an individual get anaplasmosis from his pet
+Can a person get anaplasmosis from his pet

-Of course, the issue is very important, because dogs often live at home, contact with children.
-Studies have shown that anaplasm can penetrate into the human body and develop there.
-However, there is not a single recorded case of transmission of this bacterium from the animal to humans, and infection between animals is not recorded anywhere.
-Specialists, of course, do not exclude such a possibility, but consider such an option unlikely.
+Of course, the question is very important, because dogs most often live at home, contact with children.
+Studies have shown that anaplasma can penetrate into the human body and develop there.
+However, there is not a single recorded case of the transfer of this bacterium from an animal to a person, and infection between animals has not been recorded anywhere.
+Specialists, of course, do not exclude such a possibility, but consider this option unlikely.

-It should be noted that the presence of ticks in the dog is a signal that in the environment is unsafe, including for people.
-In this case, measures are usually taken to eliminate the threat by treating the vegetation with acaricidal means.
-Such activities are mandatory for health institutions, recreation parks, open-air museums.
+It is worth noting that the presence of ticks in a dog is a signal that it is unsafe in the environment, including for humans.
+In this case, measures are usually taken to eliminate the threat by treating the vegetation with acaricidal agents.
+Such events are required for health facilities, leisure parks, open-air museums.